brycecherry75/SimpleClockGenerator/README.md

 decrementDivider(pin, value): Decrements divider by a given value on a given pin (will not underflow)

+incrementPLLfrequency(pin, ReferenceFrequency, value): Decrements PLL frequency by a given value which with double of ReferenceFrequency must not have a remainder

+decrementPLLfrequency(pin, ReferenceFrequency, value): Increments PLL frequency by a given value which with double of ReferenceFrequency must not have a remainder

-readPrescaler(pin);  Returns a uint16_t value from the timer prescaler connected to this pin
+readPrescaler(pin):  Returns a uint16_t value from the timer prescaler connected to this pin

+readPLLfrequency(pin, ReferenceFrequency): Returns a uint32_t value based on the timer value and ReferenceFrequency - value will be 0 if pin does not support clocking via a hardware T pin

 start(pin, frequency): Start clock output at a given frequency for a certain pin - return value is actual frequency rounded to its closest integer

+startPLLdivider(pin, ReferenceFrequency, frequency): Initialize and start a divider for an PLL connected to an external VCO - frequency and double reference values must not have a remainder and only pins supporting clocking via a hardware T pin are supported

 resume(pin): Resume clock output on a certain pin